-1983 computer games Atari gamesZX Spectrum gamesCommodore 64 games
+1983 video games Atari gamesZX Spectrum gamesCommodore 64 games

 Classic arcade game with slight elements of simulation - we take control over World War I plane that flies deep behind enemy lines and attacks the land targets and strategic bridges.